 Fried salt pork belly with parsley sauce and boiled potatoes is the most voted favourite Danish dish in the annual poll.
-The strips of belly pork are fried until crispy and served with a thick white parsley sauce and floury boiled potatoes.
+Strips of belly pork are fried crisp and served with thick white parsley sauce and floury potatoes.

-Stegt flæsk was voted Denmark's national dish in 2014 in a public poll.
-The dish has its roots in the farm kitchens of Jutland where salt-cured pork belly was the most reliable winter protein; the parsley sauce made use of the abundant fresh herb from the kitchen garden.
+Stegt flæsk was voted Denmark's national dish in 2014 in a public poll run by the Ministry of Food.
+The dish has roots in the farm kitchens of Jutland where salt-cured pork belly was the most reliable winter protein; the parsley sauce drew on the abundant fresh herb growing in every kitchen garden.
+The Aarhus version is typically served at Teater Bodega and at Restaurant Kohalen as a Wednesday lunch special.

 3 editor picks for Stegt Flæsk med Persillesovs in Aarhus, ranked by editorial score.
 All Aarhus signature dishes · Stegt Flæsk med Persillesovs across every city.